bkgoodman/goratt/README.md

 | TagFile | Path to file to store allowed tags on local system |
 | NFCdevice |  Device file of NFC reader for tags swiped in. /dev/tty for local keyboard, or /dev/ttyUSB0, etc |

+# Troubleshooting

+If ClientID is not unique, mqtt connections will be disrupted, and ACL update messages will get lost!